andrew/ultimate-awesome/README.md

 - [awesome-analyzers](https://github.com/cybermaxs/awesome-analyzers) - A curated list of .NET Compiler Platform ("Roslyn") diagnostic analyzers and code fixes.
 Everyone can contribute here!.
 - [awesome-esp-rust](https://github.com/esp-rs/awesome-esp-rust) - Curated list of resources for ESP32 development in the Rust programming language.
 - [awesome-azure-policy](https://github.com/globalbao/awesome-azure-policy) - A curated list of blogs, videos, tutorials, code, tools, scripts, and anything useful to help you learn Azure Policy - by @JesseLoudon.
+- [awesome-twitter-algo](https://github.com/igorbrigadir/awesome-twitter-algo) - The release of the Twitter algorithm, annotated for recsys.
 - [awesome-duckdb](https://github.com/davidgasquez/awesome-duckdb) - 🦆 A curated list of awesome DuckDB resources.
 - [awesome-url-shortener](https://github.com/738/awesome-url-shortener) - 🔗 A curated list of awesome url shortener.
 - [awesome-joplin](https://github.com/kot-behemoth/awesome-joplin) - 📒 A curated list of awesome Joplin themes and tools.